jaxwong/tp/docs/UserGuide.md

 Adds an event to the address book.
 This removes any filters currently in the event list.

 <div markdown="block" class="alert alert-info">
-❗The event alias is enforced to be unique, meaning you can't repeat existing event alises (case-insensitive)
+❗The event alias is enforced to be unique, meaning you can't repeat existing event aliases (case-insensitive)
 </div>

 Format: `add-event en/EVENT_NAME ea/EVENT_ALIAS st/START_DATETIME et/END_DATETIME d/DESCRIPTION`